 Unlike the United States of America and other such right-hand drive countries, there are some 76 countries and territories, besides the United Kingdom, or 34% of the world’s population (the majority of them being included in the British Empire), as published on ACEABLE.COM, where the people drive on the left side of the road by following left-hand traffic laws, demonstrating and denoting their connection with the United Kingdom, as a legacy left by the British Empire behind.
 The countries, following the rules of driving on the left side of the road, include the United Kingdom, Tuvalu, Tonga, Tokelau, Samoa, Solomon Islands, Pitcairn Islands, Papua New Guinea, Norfolk Island, Niue, New Zealand, Nauru, Kiribati, Fiji, Cook Islands, Cocos (Keeling) Islands, Christmas Island, Australia, Thailand, Sri Lanka, Singapore, Pakistan, Nepal, Malaysia, Macao, Japan, India, Indonesia, Hong Kong, East Timor, Brunei, Bhutan, Bangladesh, Zimbabwe, Zambia, Uganda, Tanzania, Swaziland, South Africa, Namibia, Mozambique, Mauritius, Malawi, Lesotho, Kenya, Botswana, Malta, Jersey, Isle of Man, Ireland, Guernsey, Cyprus, Akrotiri and Dhekelia, Suriname, Guyana, U.S. Virgin Islands, Turks and Caicos Islands, Trinidad and Tobago, Saint Vincent and the Grenadines, Saint Lucia, Saint Kitts and Nevis, Montserrat, Jamaica, Grenada, Dominica, Cayman Islands, British Virgin Islands, Barbados, The Bahamas, Antigua and Barbuda, Anguilla, South Georgia and South Sandwich Islands, Seychelles, Saint Helena, Ascension and Tristan de Cunha, The Maldives, Falkland Islands and Bermuda.
 If we look at the list, we will see that most of these countries and territories are either the former British colonies, parts of the UK or the existing British Overseas Territories.

-Another contribution, made by the British Empire to the World of Entertainment and Competition, is the export of sports, developed in Britain, but introduced to the rest of the world, of such sports, specifically as lawn tennis, hockey, lawn bowls, netball, rugby, cricket, football and golf.
+Another contribution, made by the British Empire in the World of Entertainment and Competition, is the export of sports, developed in Britain, but introduced to the rest of the world, of such sports, specifically as lawn tennis, hockey, lawn bowls, netball, rugby, cricket, football and golf

 The Empire has also played a major part in preaching, promoting and spreading Christianity to every corner of the globe by sending British missionaries ahead of the soldiers.
 Thus, Protestantism (adherence to the forms of Christian doctrine which are generally regarded as Protestant rather than Catholic or Eastern Orthodox), along with Anglicanism, spread to many parts of the world with the help of the British civil servants and the British missionaries.